Anxiety Therapy for Women

 Mansfield, TX and telehealth throughout Texas

 Anxiety in women often does not look like what people expect.
-It can look like being the most organized person in the room.
-It can look like always being prepared, always anticipating what could go wrong, always holding everything together.
+It can look like being the most organized person in the room: always prepared, always anticipating what could go wrong, always holding everything together.
 High-functioning anxiety is real, and it is exhausting.

 Many women have been anxious for so long that it feels like a personality trait rather than something that can change.
 It is not.
 Anxiety is a pattern that developed for reasons, and it can shift with the right support.